A DAY IN GREENWICH PRIVATE TOUR BY ‘TUBE’

 Tour price does not include:

-- Meals or refreshments.
+- The cost of meals or refreshments.

 - Gratuities or tips to guide (at client’s discretion).

-A DAY IN GREENWICH
+A DAY IN GREENWICH PRIVATE TOUR

 PRICES & PRACTICAL INFORMATION

-● Description: day tour in London by ‘tube’ or car
+● Description: day tour in London by ‘tube’

 – conducted by accredited guide.